 The leading cause of death in the USA, claiming the lives of the more than 450,000 people, is cardiac arrest.
 The technological breakthroughs in medicine are gradually tilting the scales in the favor of humanity in this war between life and death; however, the road to victory is long and demands effort.
 Everyone can play their part in this war by learning about the signs of cardiac arrest and how to provide immediate care when encountered with someone in need of help.
 American CPR Care Association has been playing a key role in arming people with the fundamental tools needed to deal with cardiovascular emergencies.

-According to a study conducted by a team from Harvard Medical a person’s chances of survival without any neurological damage increases by more than double to 8.4% depending on the provision of quality CPR and the probability of survival increases by two or three times.
+According to a study conducted by a team from Harvard Medical a person’s chances of survival without any neurological damage increase by more than double to 8.4% depending on the provision of quality CPR and the probability of survival increases by two or three times.
 Yet, only 3% of Americans know how to perform CPR.

-Moreover, the importance of Automated External Defibrillator cannot be overstated.
-An AED is a portable device that provides an electric short to the heart through the chest to instantaneously stop all functioning in order to allow the heart to restart at normal pace.
+Moreover, the importance of an Automated External Defibrillator cannot be overstated.
+An AED is a portable device that provides an electric short to the heart through the chest to instantaneously stop all functioning in order to allow the heart to restart at a normal pace.
 Studies show that 90% of the time an AED detects the heartbeat and rhythm correctly; it then, takes the decision to provide shock accordingly.

 The most efficient way to save the life of someone who could possibly be having a cardiac arrest is to use AED and CPR.
 Everyone has the potential to save lives.
 More importantly, the life that may need saving is highly likely to be of someone that is close such as a life partner, child, friend or parent because a majority of cardiac arrests happen at home.
 A few hours spent on learning how to use an AED and how to deliver CPR from a reliable source like the American CPR Care Association can make a person ready to handle the terrifying situation of witnessing someone in cardiac arrest.